cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Then she logged out again and landed on Karl's computer again.
 Everything together had lasted no more than 30 seconds.
 She didn't even know what city the computer she had just been in was in.
-Maybe Fort Meade, where NSA headquarters were.
+Maybe Fort Meade, where NSA headquarters was.
 She had sweat on her hands.
-Then she carefully erased all traces on Karl's computer, and pulled the USB stick out of the computer.
+Then she carefully erased all traces on Karl's computer and pulled the USB stick out of the computer.
 Everything she had collected was now on a little stick.
 She embraced him in her hand and leaned back.